Crevalcore train crash: Aftermath

 The crash location was one of many single-rail stretches of country's secondary railways.
 As many others, it was not equipped with automatic speed control and had only basic block control signaling.
 The nearest station, Bolognina di Crevalcore, was unmanned and the switch controls were remote controlled.

 The Bologna-Verona railway, linking two major cities, is 114 kilometers long, but some two-thirds of it (72 kilometers) were single rail.
 An upgrade to a two-rail line has been completed in 2009, along with installation of SCMT (a device self-limiting train speed if needed) and SSC centralized control systems.
 Any of these upgrades could have avoided the disaster.
 Trenitalia blamed the lack of upgrade on unexpected funding cuts and missed payments by Silvio Berlusconi's government.
 A new special fund had been assigned on 20 December 2004, just 17 days before, to be paid off in the following years.

 After the disaster, a security system installation was planned.
 Just 10 months later the new SCMT automatic control was installed, and cargo trains routes were changed in order to lighten the load on single rail stretches in favor of better equipped main lines.
 Line upgrade was deemed a priority and works were quickly initiated.

 Railwaymen unions' requests for reduced speed limits in dense fog, new rules for train crossing and calls for a full scale deployment of automated traffic control systems on the whole Italian network went unheeded.

-A 24-hour strike was held on 16–17 January 2005, in protest against the cuts to safety budget and the practice of blaming drivers and engineers in accidents where better equipment could have been a lifesaver.
-In the two years before the Crevalcore accident, five accidents including the Rometta Marea derailment caused injuries that could have been avoided by better funding of safety measures.
+A 24-hour strike was held on 16–17 January 2005, in protest against the cuts to safety budget and the practice of blaming drivers and engineers in crashes where better equipment could have been a lifesaver.
+In the two years before the Crevalcore crash, five crashes including the Rometta Marea derailment caused injuries that could have been avoided by better funding of safety measures.

 A city park located near the Bolognina station was dedicated to the victims, named Parco 7 gennaio 2005.